alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

     1. Because of `':responseReady'`, you can't reset the state to an empty string, the default state.
 Here's why:

         To detect if you've changed the state, meaning it should change the 'STATE' session attribute, the `':responseReady'` listener uses `if(this.handler.state)`.
 The problem is that empty strings are falsey, so if you set `this.handler.state = ""`, then it won't actually reset the state.
 I'm actually unsure whether this 'bug' is deliberate - some people have suggested it is, as DynamoDB can't store empty strings.
-I think there might be some resolution to this using 'undefined' rather than an empty string.

         Anyway, this can be easily bypassed without editing the SDK if one simply sets the session attribute directly.
 You must also change `this.handler.state` at the same time, or it will just reset to what it was before.